 How to use the CORREL Function in Excel?

 The CORREL function in Excel is very simple and easy to use.
-Let understand the working of CORREL in Excel by some examples.
+Let understand the working of CORREL by some examples.
 CORREL function in Excel can be used as worksheet function and as VBA function.

 CORREL function as a worksheet function.